Weston, Cheshire East: Places of worship

 The Church of All Saints in Weston village was founded in 1838 and became a parish church in 1841; the Wesleyan Methodist Chapel on Cemetery Road is also in the village, but has since been converted into residential accommodation.
 Both are listed at grade II.
 A cemetery, founded in 1902, is located on Cemetery Road.

 Other landmarks

 Weston Hall, off Main Road, is listed at grade II*.
 The White Lion Inn in Weston village is listed at grade II.

 Several buildings in Stowford and on Weston Road are listed at grade II.
 These include the Weston Road gatelodge to Crewe Hall, Stowford Lodge, The Smithy and Smithy Cottage, Elm, Beech, Walnut and Oak Tree Cottages, Firtree Cottage and Stowford and Magnolia Cottages.

 Education

 Weston Village Primary School serves Weston and parts of the adjacent civil parishes of Basford and Chorlton.
 The parish falls within the catchment area of Shavington Academy in Shavington.

 Notable people

 Hugh Bourne (1772–1852), one of the founders of Primitive Methodism, is buried in the graveyard of Englesea Brook Chapel.
+Frank Blunstone (born 1934), former Crewe Alexandra footballer and the earliest-surviving England player, lived in Weston as of 2005.